Ghent University opens new student residences and seeks additional short-term housing on the private rental market

-This choice fits within the Student Housing Master Plan, through which Ghent University will continue to invest in additional student rooms in Ghent in the coming years.
+Ghent University will soon open new student residences.
+This investment is part of the Housing Master Plan, through which the university will continue to invest in additional student rooms in Ghent in the coming years.
 From the 2026–2027 academic year onwards, all university residences will be reserved for students.
-Ghent University intends to refer international visitors to high-quality solutions on the private rental market.

 The call is addressed to providers of short-stay accommodation in Ghent (including its sub-municipalities) and Merelbeke-Melle, preferably within cycling distance of our campuses or easily accessible by public transport.